groundh0g/FannyPack/index.md

 <h3>Stop, Collaborate, and Listen!
 (Share Your Work)</h3>

 <p>Project files and published resources are generated as self-contained plaintext or compressed
 (ZIP DEFLATE) files.
-Just share the file via email, DropBox, or however your normally share files with teammates.</p>
+Just share the file via email, DropBox, or however you normally share files with teammates.</p>

 <p>Resources are embedded in the project file, not linked.
 FannyPack embeds the source image